ndexbio/ndex-enrichment-rest/README.md

 ```

 The **databaseConnectionMap** section is internal and contains NDEx connection information
-that needs to be updated.The networks for the database will be all networks owned by **networkOwner**
+that needs to be updated.The networks for the database will be all networks
+under network set specified by value of **networkSetId**

 The **results** section is what will be returned to caller on service.
 During
 actual database creation the **numberOfNetworks** will be updated, but its